rusty-cluster/knowledge/english/english-grammar-launch/must.md

 So when we say **must**, there are two meanings:

-* The first one means something similar to **have to**.
+The first one means something similar to **have to**.
 It's an imperative.
 > You *have to* finish your homework.

-* The second means.
+The second means.
 You **believe** something is true or certain.
-You may be wrong, but you believe it to be true.
+You could be wrong, but you believe it to be true.
 It doesn't mean *you have to do something*, it means *I think, I guess this is true based on some evidence that I can see*.
 So all these things are really guesses.
 > Paul works from 8am until 10pm - 14 hours a day!
 He **must get** so tired.

 ### I/he/she/it/we/you/they + must + be + adjective
 > You **must be hungry**.
 Let me make you a sandwich.